"I want you to know how much I appreciate your care and patience... It was wonderful knowing I could always count on you." ~Lindsay

 I am an active member, and have served on the Board, of various professional organizations.
-I earn at least 15 hours of continuing education each year, have attended conferences at the local, state and national level, have presented numerous workshops at the local and state level, and in 2013 I became an adjunct instructor at Fox Valley Technical College, teaching courses in Family Child Care.
+I earn at least 15 hours of continuing education each year, have attended conferences at the local, state and national level, have presented numerous workshops at the local and state level, and have been teaching Family Child Care courses as an adjunct instructor at FVTC and WCTC since 2013 and 2020, respectively.

 Child Care Policies - Provider Vacation

 Studies have shown that lack of benefits contributes to provider burn-out and a high rate of turnover in the early childhood education field.
 In order to ensure that child care will remain available to you and your children, Amy & Kids Co. will be closed periodically for vacation.
 Weekly tuition rates include paid provider vacation, so a tuition payment will not be due during provider vacation.
 Parents will be given at least two weeks’ notice before provider vacation is taken.

 As teacher and caregiver to a group of children, it is my responsibility to balance individual needs with the needs of the group as a whole.
 While I am open to discussions with parents on how to best care for their child, ultimately the decision on how to provide care will depend on the needs of the group as a whole.
 Any request for care that violates licensing regulations, disregards program policies, or lowers the quality of care for the other children cannot be approved.
 If faced with such a request I will share the licensing rule or policy that applies to the request, and will work with the parents to find an appropriate alternative that will benefit all of the children.